PASSIONLab/OpenEquivariance/docs/tests_and_benchmarks.rst

 Correctness Tests
 ------------------------------
-To set up the editable install and run the entire testsuite, run:
+To set up the editable install and run the entire testsuite, use:

 .. code-block:: bash